 Army Bistro Introduction

-In 2015, Taoyuan City awarded the Golden Prize to this popular eatery.
-Many might assume that the owner grew up in a military dependents' village or is a child of mainlanders, but in fact, the owner is a genuine Taiwanese.
-The owner’s wife is a straightforward lady from Fuzhou.
-The couple has been working in the food industry for a long time; they originally ran a roasted meat shop before transitioning to military dependents' cuisine.
-To ensure the flavors and textures were just right, the owner specifically learned to make noodles and side dishes from the mothers of military dependents.
-Their dedication to the local community has made their eatery a favorite spot for neighbors.
-The menu at Army Cuisine features mainly noodle dishes, with the most popular being the homemade noodle dumplings, which are chewy, generously filled, and accompanied by a light, sweet broth, providing a satisfying meal.
-The signature dry mixed noodles, made with black pork fat, are also very popular for their rich aroma.
-The side dishes, such as braised delicacies, are refreshing and not greasy, making them endlessly enjoyable.
-While waiting for the dishes to be served, patrons can take in the charming retro decor, adorned with a variety of national flags, portraits of the Founding Father and Chiang Kai-shek, military uniform patches, Ding Dong and other nostalgic items, and signs from military dependents' villages.
+In 2015, Taoyuan City awarded the Golden Medal to this popular restaurant.
+Many might assume that the owner grew up in a military dependents' village or is a descendant of the mainlanders, but in fact, the owner is a genuine Taiwanese, while the owner’s wife is a straightforward sister from Fuzhou.
+The couple has been in the food and beverage industry for a long time, originally operating a roasted meat shop before transforming into a restaurant serving military dependents' noodles.
+To perfect the flavors and textures, the owner specifically learned how to make noodles and side dishes from the mothers in the military dependents' village, attracting food lovers to come and taste their offerings.
+Due to their deep roots in the local community, it has become a popular spot for neighbors' meals.
+The menu at Army Xiao Guan primarily features noodles, with the most popular dish being the homemade noodle dumplings, which are chewy, rich in ingredients, and have a sweet broth that leaves diners feeling full after just one bowl.
+The signature dry mixed noodles are also a favorite, tossed with black pig lard for a delightful aroma.
+Accompanying the noodles are savory braised dishes and light side dishes that are refreshing and never greasy, ensuring they never get tiresome.
+While waiting for the dishes to be served, it’s often the best time to admire the restaurant's decor, which is filled with a variety of national flags, portraits of the founding father and Chiang Kai-shek, military uniform insignia, and nostalgic childhood toys from the military dependents' village.